danielkalen/simplyimport/README.md

   - `filePath|content` - a relative/absolute file path or the file's content.
 If the file's content is passed state.isStream must be set to true for proper parsing.

   - `options` (optional) - an object containing some/all of the following default options:
-    - `uglify - false` uglify/minify the processed content before returning it.
+    - `uglify [false]` uglify/minify the processed content before returning it.
-    - `recursive - true` Follow/attend import statements inside imported files.
+    - `recursive [true]` Follow/attend import statements inside imported files.
-    - `preserve - false` Invalid imports (i.e. unmatched conditions) should be kept in the file in a comment format.
+    - `preserve [false]` Invalid imports (i.e. unmatched conditions) should be kept in the file in a comment format.
-    - `dirCache - true` Cache directory listings when resolving imports that don't provide a file extension.
+    - `dirCache [true]` Cache directory listings when resolving imports that don't provide a file extension.
-    - `toES5 - false` Transpile all ES6 code present in imported files to be ES5 compatible
+    - `toES5 [false]` Transpile all ES6 code present in imported files to be ES5 compatible
-    - `preventGlobalLeaks - true` Wrap the processed content in a closure to prevent variable leaks into the outer scope whenever necessary (e.g. when there are duplicate imports)
+    - `preventGlobalLeaks [true]` Wrap the processed content in a closure to prevent variable leaks into the outer scope whenever necessary (e.g. when there are duplicate imports)
-    - `compileCoffeeChildren - false` If a JS file is importing coffeescript files, the imported files will be compiled to JS first
+    - `compileCoffeeChildren [false]` If a JS file is importing coffeescript files, the imported files will be compiled to JS first
-    - `conditions - []` Array that import statements which have conditions should match against. '*' will match all conditions.
+    - `conditions [array]` Array that import statements which have conditions should match against. '*' will match all conditions.
+    - `transform [array]` String or array of transforms to apply to the final bundled file's content in order (after processing all imports).
+A transform can either be the name of an npm transform package (e.g. `coffeeify`), a relative file path (e.g. `./transforms/minify.js`), or a [transform function](https://github.com/substack/browserify-handbook#writing-your-own).
+Module-specific options can be passed using browserify-style array syntax like so: `['coffeeify', {bare:true, header:true}]`.
+    - `globalTransform [array]` Same as `options.transform`, but instead will be applied to all imported files instead of to the final bundled file.
+    - `fileSpecific [object]` An object map in the form of `<glob|filepath|module>:<options>` in which each file matching the provided glob or path will have the supplied options be applied only to that file *in addition* to any global transforms supplied.
+Availble options:
+      - `transform [array]` Same as `options.transform`.
+      - `scan [true]` Whether or not the matching file should be scanned for imports/exports.
+      Example: `"*.coffee": {transform:['coffeeify', {header:true}]}`

   - `state` (optional) - an object containing some/all of the following default properties:
-    - `isStream - false` Indicates the provided input is the file's content.
+    - `isStream [false]` Indicates the provided input is the file's content.
-    - `isCoffee - false` Indicates the path/content is CoffeeScript (only required when `state.isStream` is true).
+    - `isCoffee [false]` Indicates the path/content is CoffeeScript (only required when `state.isStream` is true).
-    - `context - filePath/process.cwd()` The base dir in which relative paths/NPM modules will be resolved form.
+    - `context [filePath/process.cwd()]` The base dir in which relative paths/NPM modules will be resolved form.
 If a file path is provided the context is taken from the path and if direct content is passed `process.cwd()` will be used.

 #### `SimplyImport.scanImports(filePath|content, [options])`